Based at the Workington Academy site.

 Skills Developed, Progression and Possible Future Careers

 Students are able to develop a full portfolio of work that can be used for University interviews.
 Many of our students go on to study Art further in London, Cumbria, Newcastle, Dundee, Leeds, Manchester and Glasgow to name a few.
-Courses include Fine Art, Fashion, Fashion Communication, Illustration, Sculpture, Graphic Design, Knitwear and Art Craft and Design.
+Courses include Architecture, Fine Art, Fashion, Fashion Communication, Illustration, Sculpture, Graphic Design, Knitwear and Art Craft and Design.

 The design process is the key to success on this course.
 Students will be taught how to;